Yellow Peril: The Darwinian threat

-The Yellow Peril racialism of von Ehrenfels proposed that the Western world and the Eastern world were in a Darwinian racial struggle for domination of the planet, which the yellow race was winning.
-That the Chinese were an inferior race of people whose Oriental culture lacked "all potentialities ... determination, initiative, productivity, invention, and organizational talent" supposedly innate to the white cultures of the West.
-Nonetheless, despite having dehumanized the Chinese into an essentialist stereotype of physically listless and mindless Asians, von Ehrenfels's cultural cognitive dissonance allowed praising Japan as a first-rate imperial military power whose inevitable conquest of continental China would produce improved breeds of Chinese people.
-That the Japanese' selective breeding with "genetically superior" Chinese women would engender a race of "healthy, sly, cunning coolies", because the Chinese are virtuosi of sexual reproduction.
-The gist of von Ehrenfels's nihilistic racism was that Asian conquest of the West equaled white racial annihilation; Continental Europe subjugated by a genetically superior Sino–Japanese army consequent to a race war that the Western world would fail to thwart or win.
+Austrian philosopher Christian von Ehrenfels argued that the Western world and the Eastern world were in a Darwinian racial struggle for domination of the planet, which the yellow race was winning.
+He said the Chinese were an inferior race and lacked "all potentialities ... determination, initiative, productivity, invention, and organizational talent" he said were innate in the white cultures of the West.
+Nonetheless, he praised Japan as a first-rate military power whose inevitable conquest of continental China would produce improved breeds of Chinese people.
+He warned that Asian conquest of the West equaled white racial annihilation.